wazo-platform/wazo-doc/source/system/certificates.rst

 :file:`/usr/share/xivo-certs/server.crt`.

-However, this certificate is self-signed, and HTTP clients (browser or REST API client) will complain about this default certificate because it is not trusted.
+However, this certificate is self-signed, and HTTP clients (browser or REST API client) will complain about this default certificate because it is not signed by a trusted Certification Authority (CA).
 To make the HTTP client accept this certificate, you have two choices:

 * replace the self-signed certificate with your own trusted certificate.
 For this, you can replace the following files: